Pushya04/Pushya04/README.md

 # Hello there, I'm Pyaraka Pushyamithra 👋

-🎓 I'm a Computer Science undergraduate at IIIT Guwahati (Batch of 2026) passionate about building intelligent systems and full-stack applications.
+🎓 I'm a Computer Science undergraduate at IIIT Guwahati passionate about building intelligent systems and full-stack applications.
 My journey spans **Machine Learning**, **Computer Vision**, and **Web Development**, where I enjoy turning complex problems into elegant solutions.
 I'm also a huge fan of open-source, DevOps, and automation.

 📌 **Currently exploring**: AI research, Real-time systems, and full-stack ML applications.